On Friday 11 July, the HeX team will be joining Wadsworth Fields Careers Day to encourage pupils to play their part in shaping an equal online world.

 Broadening perspectives on careers day

-For the fifth year running, HeX Productions will be taking part in an important event, which aims to give primary school pupils an insight into the different careers they may wish to pursue in the future.
+For the sixth consecutive year, HeX Productions will participate in an important event that aims to provide primary school pupils with an insight into the various careers they may wish to pursue in the future.

-The day, based at Wadsworth Fields Primary & Nursery School, will have young attendees from feeder schools travelling from across the local area to learn more about different industries.
-This will provide the students with a unique opportunity to ask questions and learn more about the varied career paths that are available to them.
+The day, based at Wadsworth Fields Primary & Nursery School, will have Year 6 pupils from feeder schools travelling from across the local area to learn more about different industries.
+This will provide students with a unique opportunity to ask questions and learn more about the diverse career paths available to them.

 The need for digital accessibility in varied job roles

-1-in-5 people, which equates to 26% of the world’s population, are born with some form of a disability.
-Therefore, creating an inclusive digital world, that is free from barriers, is essential for society.
+With 1-in-6 people, which equates to 26% of the world’s population, being born with some form of a disability, the web being built to be accessible is essential.

 Digital accessibility doesn’t only have vast benefits for disabled people, who rely on assistive technology to access and interact with online platforms.
 When websites, apps, and documents are written, designed, and developed in an inclusive way, then they are more user-friendly and usable for everyone.